 - 2 eggs beaten

-- In a large mixing bowl mix cake mix, cherry pie filling, almond extract and eggs together and completely combined.
+- In a large mixing bowl combine cake mix, cherry pie filling, almond extract and eggs together using a stand mixer or electric mixer until completely mixed.
 Pour into prepared pan.

 - As soon as you take the bars out of the oven prepare icing.
 In a saucepan boil sugar, butter and milk for 1 minute then add chocolate chips.
 Stir until chips are melted.
 Spread on warm bars.